Skip to Content

 Annual Report

-The annual report serves as an in-depth review of the opioid epidemic and how Milwaukee County used Opioid Settlement resources in 2023.
-The annual report also describes a five-year strategy developed by Milwaukee County to guide future spending, centering residents and community recovery.
+The annual report serves as an in-depth review of the opioid epidemic and how Milwaukee County used Opioid Settlement resources in 2024.
+The annual report also describes a five-year strategy developed by Milwaukee County to guide future spending, centering on residents and community recovery.

 Cover of Opioid Report